jeffhappily/jeffhappily.github.io/posts/2020-05-21-logical-foundation.markdown

 Logical Foundation is an introductory book to the Logic and Mathematics behind Computer Science, and the whole book uses Coq, the proof assistant to convey its idea.
 A proof assistant is essentially a programming language with extra tools to help you state and prove your logical assertions.

-# Intro to Coq

-## Datatype
+# Datatype
-Let's start with defining some data type in Coq, since it's the most basic construct of a programming language.
+Let's start with the programming language part of Coq, Coq includes a functional programming language called *Gallina*.
+It provides the familiar building blocks simliar to other functional programming language such as *algebraic data type* and *pattern matching*.

-You can use the `Inductive` keyword to define a simple inductive type, if you don't know what an inductive type is, think of it as a sum type, a tagged union or an enum.
+You can use the `Inductive` keyword to define a simple inductive type, if you don't know what an inductive type is, it's an one-of type, think of it as a sum type, a tagged union or an enum.

-Here's an inductive type called `day` representing all the days in a week.
+Here's an simple example taken from *Logical Fondation*, it defines an inductive type called `day` representing all of the days in a week.
 <!-- TODO fix this, supposed to be coq -->
 ``` haskell
 Inductive day : Type :=